10 Days of Prayer

 [OR]

-Short Summaries: Have the Ten Days of Prayer participants take turns offering short summaries (1–2 minutes) for each of the 10 daily prayer guides.
+Short Summaries: Have the 10 Days of Prayer participants take turns offering short summaries (1–2 minutes) for each of the 10 daily prayer guides.
 Share the title, the main verse, and a key thought.
 (Plan ahead so summaries stay within 1–2 minutes.
 For most people, one minute is 125–150 spoken words.)

 [OR]